-By default, Flash Professional CC can make text, input text fields, buttons, movie clips, and even entire movies accessible.
+By default, Animate CC can make text, input text fields, buttons, movie clips, and even entire movies accessible.
 While text elements do not require modification by the designer/developer, other elements do.
 Designers and developers can use the Accessibility panel in Flash Professional CC to add a text equivalent or even to hide elements from assistive technologies.

 In the example below, the movie shows a moon orbiting a planet.
 In this case, it is not appropriate to provide a text equivalent for the moon and the planet separately.
 Instead, the relationship between these two elements needs to be conveyed.